Devajit Saikia: BCCI Joint Secretary

 BCCI Joint Secretary Devajit Saikia (extreme left) with BCCI Secretary Jay Shah, BCCI President Roger Binny and others during the inauguration of the Centre of Excellence of National Cricket Academy in Bengaluru.

-On 18 October 2022, he was elected Joint Secretary of the Board of Control for Cricket in India (BCCI) and a member of the Apex Council of the Premier Sports Organization of the world.
-During his tenure as Secretary of BCCI, he was part of various path-breaking initiatives of the board under the leadership of Jay Shah.
+On 18 October 2022, he was elected Joint Secretary of the BCCI and a member of the Apex Council of the Premier Sports Organization of the world.
+During his tenure as Secretary of BCCI, he participated in several administrative initiatives under the leadership of Jay Shah.

 Role at Guwahati Sports Association (GSA)

 On 6 May 2023, Saikia was elected General Secretary of the Guwahati Sports Association (GSA).
-In this role, he spearheaded the introduction of a new constitution as the earlier one had lost its relevance to incorporate several essential reforms to adapt to the evolving tapestry of modern sports.
-Within two months, a revised constitution was drafted and implemented, leading to the resignation of the existing body re-election of a new one under the new constitution, with Saikia retaining his position as General Secretary for a tenure of four years.
+In this role, he oversaw the drafting and adoption of a revised constitution to introduce organisational reforms.
+Within two months, the new constitution was implemented, after which the existing body resigned and a new one was elected under the updated framework, with Saikia retaining his position for a four-year term.

-In the initial months of his tenure at GSA, Saikia was pivotal in launching age-group tournaments to foster football development in Guwahati.
-GSA introduced the Youth and Kids League for players Under-7, 9, 11, 13, 15, and 17.
-Additionally, the association separated club teams from office teams in the GSA league and restructured the league format into A, B, and C divisions, moving away from the previous Super League system.
+In the early months of his tenure, Saikia helped introduce age-group football tournaments aimed at supporting youth development in Guwahati.
+The GSA launched the Youth and Kids League for players in the Under-7, Under-9, Under-11, Under-13, Under-15 and Under-17 categories.
+The association also separated club teams from office teams in the GSA league and restructured the league into A, B and C divisions, replacing the earlier Super League format.

-Saikia also played a major role in the introduction of a premier football tournament under the GSA banner – the Guwahati Premier Football League.
-This tournament achieved notable success in its inaugural year, fostering competition amongst regional football clubs and institutional teams successfully drawing crowds back to the iconic Judges' Field.
+He also contributed to the introduction of the Guwahati Premier Football League, a tournament designed to enhance competitive football among local clubs and institutions, which drew significant attendance at Judges' Field in its inaugural year.

-In another major development, Saikia on 27 September announced that the iconic Bordoloi Trophy football tournament will be revamped and will be organized in a new format from January 2025.
-It will be a three-month long tournament that will include more than 5,600 players from 284 clubs from every part of Assam.
+On 27 September, Saikia announced that the iconic Bordoloi Trophy football tournament would be revamped and held in a new format from January 2025.
+The planned three-month event is expected to include more than 5,600 players representing 284 clubs from across Assam.